plduganaman/GameFrame/README.md

 # GameFrame
-Exe to send commands to the Game Frame device

 I wanted a simple way to send commands to my Game Frame device to do various things based on a schedule The exe (which is all you really need but you can modify the source code too) is located in the GameFrame\bin\Debug\netcoreapp3.1 folder